 2020-DATE: Rayner (partner – one of the three who came from Vicarage Road in 2020; started in 2012 as shown above)

 ** Started as a locum in the old surgery, so could be regarded as one of four who made the move.
-However, became a retainer after the move to the hospital, but before the move into the new building.
+However, became a retainer after the move to the hospital, but before the move into the new building, and left after the move to the new building.

-*** Started after the move to the hospital, but before the move into the new building.
+*** Started after the move to the hospital, but before the move into the new building – left after the move to the new building.

 Image 1: From Peter Norman’s Collection (cropped); image reproduced with kind permission of Peter Norman.